Traveler, USC's Mascot

 Traveler first made an appearance at USC football games in 1961 (in the home opener versus Georgia Tech).
 Bob Jani, then USC’s director of special events, and Eddie Tannenbaum, then a junior at USC, had spotted Richard Saukko riding his white horse, Traveler I, in the 1961 Rose Parade.
 They persuaded Saukko to ride his white horse around the Coliseum during USC games, serving as a mascot.
 Ever since, whenever USC scores, the band plays “Conquest” and Traveler gallops around the Coliseum.

 The current Trojan mascot is Traveler VII.
-Even though the breed of horse may have changed over the years — Travelers I through VI ranged from an Arabian/Tennessee Walker to a pure-bred Tennessee Walker to a pure-bred Arabian to an Andalusian — Traveler’s color has always remained pure white.
+Even though the breed of horse may have changed over the years — ranging from an Arabian/Tennessee Walker to a pure-bred Tennessee Walker to a pure-bred Arabian to a Spanish Andalusian — Traveler’s color has always remained pure white.

-In the fall of 2004, USC alumnus Bill Tilley (’61) and his wife, Nadine, donated $2 million to provide a permanent endowment to support Traveler.
-Bill is the Chairman and Chief Executive Officer of the Jacmar Companies, a multifaceted international restaurant and food service enterprise and majority owner of the highly successful B.J.’s Restaurant and Brewery.
+In the fall of 2004, the late USC alumnus Bill Tilley (’61) and his wife, Nadine, donated $2 million to provide a permanent endowment to support Traveler.
+Bill was the Chairman and Chief Executive Officer of the Jacmar Companies, a multifaceted international restaurant and food service enterprise and majority owner of the highly successful B.J.’s Restaurant and Brewery.
 Nadine is an avid breeder of champion Andalusian horses.
-She and Bill hope that a future Traveler will be bred at Tilley’s Andalusians, her Hemet ranch that is now known as “The Home of Traveler.”
+She hopes that a future Traveler will be bred at Tilley’s Andalusians, her Hemet ranch that is now known as “The Home of Traveler.”

 Saukko first appeared on Traveler in the outfit that actor Charlton Heston wore in “Ben Hur.”
-That proved to be too cumbersome, so Saukko crafted his own leather costume in 1962, modeled after the Tommy Trojan statue on the USC campus (that outfit is still being used).
+That proved to be too cumbersome, so Saukko crafted his own leather costume in 1962, modeled after the Tommy Trojan statue on the USC campus (that outfit is on display in Heritage Hall).
 But he still sometimes wore Heston’s helmet.
 Interestingly, Saukko was once employed by Jim Crowley, one of Notre Dame’s “Four Horsemen.”

 Legend has it that Heisman Trophy tailback O.J.
 Simpson decided to come to USC after seeing Traveler on a televised football game.
 And Trojan faithful swear the horse has an effect on the outcome of games.